Robo-advisor: History

 The first robo-advisor Betterment was launched in 2010 as a direct-to-consumer model by Jon Stein, followed in 2011 by Wealthfront.
 Thereafter, robo-advisors increased in popularity.
 Before robo-advisers, online portfolio management interfaces existed since the early 2000s and these interfaces were used by financial managers to manage and balance clients' assets.
 By the end of 2015, several robo-advisers from around the globe were managing $60 billion in assets of clients.

 In 2012, MoneyFarm was launched in Italy.
 In 2013, Nutmeg was launched in the United Kingdom.
 In 2014, Stockspot was launched in Australia, followed there in 2015 by QuietGrowth.
 In 2015, 8 Securities launched one of Asia's first robo-advisors in Japan, followed there in 2016 by Money Design, Co., under the brand name THEO, and WealthNavi.
 In 2017, Singapore based StashAway received a capital markets services license from the Monetary Authority of Singapore.
+In 2018, Sarwa became the first regulated robo-advisory in the United Arab Emirates to receive a full operating licence.

-The industry entered a consolidation phase in the mid-2020s, with several firms exiting or restructuring their offerings.
-Goldman Sachs sold its Marcus Invest platform to Betterment in 2024, JPMorgan discontinued its Automated Investing product, and UBS announced the closure of its Advice Advantage robo-advisor.
+The industry entered a consolidation phase in the mid-2020s, with several big financial institutions exiting or restructuring their robo advisory offerings.
+For example, Goldman Sachs sold its Marcus Invest platform to Betterment in 2024, and UBS announced the closure of its Advice Advantage robo-advisor.

+WealthNavi IPO'd in 2020, and Wealthfront IPO'd in 2025.

+Some firms, such as Wealthsimple, have used robo advice as a beachhead to later offer other financial services, while others, such as QuietGrowth, continue to focus on robo advice.

+Generative AI and large language models

+With the growing adoption of AI by enterprises since early-2020s, robo advisors too have started to utilise AI for some of their workflows.

+U.S. regulators continued to apply existing investment-adviser and robo-adviser frameworks to these AI-enabled practices.
+The U.S. Securities and Exchange Commission describes automated investment advisers as "robo-advisers" that provide asset-management services through online algorithmic programs, and in 2024 it charged two investment advisers with making false and misleading statements about their use of artificial intelligence.
+In its 2026 Annual Regulatory Oversight Report, FINRA said its existing rules remained applicable when firms used generative AI, including rules concerning supervision, communications, recordkeeping and fair dealing.